-Before I get to the answer to this important (and confusing) issue, I want to share my excitement with you that in just 3 days from now, my new confidential, online forum for partners will officially launch!
+Before I get to the answer to this important (and confusing) issue, I want to share my excitement with you that in just 3 days from now, my new confidential, online Community for partners will officially launch!
 Partners from 8 states in the U.S. and one international member have already joined.

 - Gain clarity and confidence through connecting with other partners dealing with the same issues you’re facing.